menelai/scroll-here/projects/has-unsaved-data/README.md

 npm install @kovalenko/has-unsaved-data
 ```

-First, import the ScrollHereModule to your module:
+First, import the `HasUnsavedDataModule` to your module:

 ```typescript
 import { NgModule } from '@angular/core';